 AMU is thus a research-intensive university that has forged partnerships throughout the world, that has affirmed its territorial roots and integration, and that ranks among the top French universities in the Shanghai ranking.
 AMU is a multidisciplinary university structured around five disciplinary sectors spread over 17 components (faculties, schools, institutes) and one multidisciplinary sector (including the ESPE and the IUT):

 - Science and Technology

 It is present in four departments and nine cities.
 It has a real estate portfolio spread over 58 sites representing more than 830,000 m².
 AMU was a winner of the Campus Operation, which, in conjunction with the CPER (State-Regional Plan Contract), enables it to rehabilitate and modernise its campuses in order to aim for the best international standards.
 AMU is now a recognised and identified partner, which has been able to impose its identity and assert itself as a key player in its region, in whose development and influence it plays an active role.

 - Health & Life Sciences

 - Advanced Sciences & Technologies

-The excellence of the site's research has been recognised in particular by its success in several national (labex, equipex, Instituts convergences, RHU, EUR...) or European calls for projects of the H2020 type (AMU is thus the third French institution to collect funds within the framework of this programme).
+The excellence of the site's research has been recognised in particular by its success in several national (labex, equipex, Instituts convergences, RHU, EUR...) or European calls for projects of the H2020 type (AMU is thus the third French institution raising funds under this programme).
 The labeling of the A*Midex project, carried by Aix-Marseille University and its partners (AMU, CNRS, Inserm, IRD, CEA, Assistance Publique-Hôpitaux de Marseille, Institut d'Etudes Politiques d'Aix-en-Provence and Ecole Central de Marseille), has also had a tremendous structuring and stimulating effect on the institution.
 It has created a real dynamic around the five priority themes and the strategic objectives identified from 2012: